ospfranco/ospfranco.github.io/_posts/2025-01-21-react native rctrootviewfactory.md

     #endif
   }

-  // The entry point for macOS apps, for iOS it is slightly different (returns a BOOL) just overload the correct one override func applicationDidFinishLaunching(_ notification: Notification) {
+  // didFinishLaunching for macOS apps, for iOS it is slightly different (returns a BOOL) just overload the correct one override func applicationDidFinishLaunching(_ notification: Notification) {
     self.automaticallyLoadReactNativeWindow = false // Important to prevent RCTAppDelegate from trying to init the default RN View super.applicationDidFinishLaunching(notification) // Needs to be called on the latest versions to initialize all the internal RN variables and state